When law enforcement storms an enclosed area or building, better believe that one of the officers is carrying a shotgun.

 However, you have many different choices when it comes to shotgun ammunition.
-In the following article, we will look at some of the most popular choices for shotgun ammunition, helping you find round best suited to your situation.
+In the following article, we will look at some of the best choices for shotgun ammo, helping you find the round best suited to your situation.

 Shotguns, alongside handguns, are among the best options for home defense.